code-specialist/fastapi-auth-middleware/README.md

 app.add_middleware(AuthMiddleware, verify_authorization_header=verify_authorization_header)
 ```

-After adding this middleware, all requests will pass the `verify_authorization_header` function and contain the scopes as well as the user object as injected dependencies.
-You may
+After adding this middleware, all requests will pass the `verify_authorization_header` function and contain the **scopes** as well as the **user object** as injected dependencies.
-then verify users posses the required scopes with `requires`:
+All requests now pass the `verify_authorization_header` method.
+You may also verify that users posses scopes with `requires`:

 ```python
 from starlette.authentication import requires

 ...

 @app.get("/")
 @requires(["admin"])  # Will result in an HTTP 401 if the scope is not matched